-How to prepare for NEET 2020 - Aspiring doctors must be equipped with the knowhow of how to prepare for NEET before appearing for the exam.
-The National Eligibility Entrance Test conducted by NTA is the largest entrance test attempted by around 16 lakh students per year.
-So if you wish to attempt NEET, you should start with knowing how to prepare for NEET 2020.
-With just 1,02,586 seats (75,893 MBBS and 26,693 BDS) are available and the competition high, a correct plan on how to prepare for NEET 2020 is vital to get closer to that dream of becoming a doctor.
-This article is a compilation of all necessary information pertaining to the syllabus, exam pattern, books and lastly how to prepare for NEET 2020 such that you stand a very good chance of cracking the exam.
+How to prepare for NEET 2021 - Being a medical aspirant you should know how to prepare for NEET before appearing for the exam.
+It is important for candidates to know how to prepare for NEET 2021. since more than 15 lakh students appear for NEET entrance exam.
+So if you wish to attempt NEET 2021, you should start with knowing how to study for NEET exam.
+With just 80,005 MBBS, 26,949 BDS, 50,927 AYUSH and 525 BVSc & AH seats are available and the competition high, a correct plan on how to prepare for NEET 2021 is vital to get closer to that dream of becoming a doctor.
+This article is a compilation of all necessary information pertaining to the syllabus, exam pattern, books, and lastly how to prepare for NEET 2021 such that you stand a very good chance of cracking the exam.

 A must factor in the preparation plan for any NEET aspirant is the knowledge of the dates and chain of events before and after the exam.
 Deadlines and timetables can be better planned and executed with this knowledge.

-NEET 2020 schedule has been announced by NTA on August 21.
-Candidates can check NEET important dates 2020 from the table below.
+Candidates can check NEET important dates 2021 from the table below.

 NEET Important Dates

 NEET application form release date

 *dates are tentative

 2. How to prepare for NEET-UG: Be well versed with the syllabus